 Once you have a license and the dgVooDoo, install the game on Steam.
 Then at your Steam Library, find Beachhead 2002 and right click on it then Properties > Local Files > and click “the Browse…” button.

-Now, copy all the files and paste it on another directory.
+Now, copy all the files of the game installation and paste it on another directory.
 For example (G:/OldGames/BH2002).
 This is important to remove monitor flickering when opening the game.

 Then, at the dgVoodoo2_54 zipped files.
 Just copy the file dgVooDooCpl.exe to your new folder (eg. G:/OldGames/BH2002).

-Now, this should run pretty well, but to make sure that the game will not flicker once you switch to play mode.
-Make you also make a copy of the 3 DLL files (D3D8.dll, D3Dlmm.dll and DDraw.dll) and paste it inside the folder BH2Game (eg. G:/OldGames/BH2002/BH2Game).
+To make sure that the game will not flicker once you switch to play mode, you also need make a copy of the 3 DLL files (D3D8.dll, D3Dlmm.dll and DDraw.dll) and paste it inside the folder BH2Game (eg. G:/OldGames/BH2002/BH2Game).

 Your file structure should look similar below.